United States Programs, Lifeline

 Inventory changes often.
 Confirm models before you enroll.

-Watch, How to Apply for Lifeline
+Watch, how to apply for Lifeline

 This video walks through eligibility, documents, and the National Verifier process.